alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

 Stub Code for a Play Framework Controller
 -----------------------------------------

-As a second simple example, the template file named _play-02-controller.tpl_ contains this code:
+As a second example, the template file named _play-02-controller.tpl_ contains this code:

     package controllers